RaySYZhang/EnDeep4mC/README.md

 - tools.py: Originally supplementary tools in the EnDeep4mC project, including functions such as t-sne visualization.

 ## web_server
-A web server built based on the proposed EnDeep4mC model, which can be used online by users.
+A web server built based on the proposed EnDeep4mC and 5-fold cross-validation strategy, which can be used online for DNA 4mC site prediction.

 ## Software Availability
 - Web Server Access: http://lab.malab.cn/~lxm/EnDeep4mC